core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 Protocol operations are defined using the YANG "rpc" or YANG "action" statements.

-To execute a protocol operation, the CoOL client sent a CoAP POST request to the URI of the targeted datastore.
+To execute a protocol operation, the CoOL client sents a CoAP POST request to the URI of the targeted datastore.

 The payload of the POST request carries a CBOR array with up to two entries.
-This first entry carries the instance-identifier identifying the targeted protocol operation.
+The first entry carries the instance-identifier identifying the targeted protocol operation.
 The second entry carries the protocol operation input(s).
 Input(s) are present only if defined for the invoked protocol operation and used by the CoOL client.
-Input(s) are encoding using the rules defined for a YANG container, deltas are relative to the SID assigned to the protocol operation.
+Input(s) are encoded using the rules defined for a YANG container, deltas are relative to the SID assigned to the protocol operation.

-On successful completion on the protocol operation, the CoOL server return a CoAP response with the response code set to 2.05 (Content).
+On successful completion on the protocol operation, the CoOL server returns a CoAP response with the response code set to 2.05 (Content).
 When output parameters are returned by the CoOL server, these parameter(s) are carried in the CoAP response payload.
-Output(s) are encoding using the rules defined for a YANG container, delta are relative to the SID assigned to the protocol operation.
+Output(s) are encoded using the rules defined for a YANG container, deltas are relative to the SID assigned to the protocol operation.

 ### Example #1 - RPC